USS Reclaimer: 1960s

 In 1965 Reclaimer participated in Operation Market Time off South Vietnam for two months, salvaged LST-559 in Da Nang Harbor, and performed various towing assignments, before returning to Pearl Harbor in July.
 In January 1966, she was off for WestPac again, and while so deployed was called on for three major salvage operations and for support in amphibious Operation Jackstay in rivers of the Rung Sat Special Zone.
-The first salvage job on this deployment was retracting the cargo ship SS Excellancy stranded on Triton Island west of Subic Bay in the South China Sea.
+The first salvage job on this deployment was retracting the cargo ship SS Excellency stranded on Triton Island west of Subic Bay in the South China Sea.
 Reclaimer participated in the successful salvage of the Esso tanker SS Sea Raven off the beach of Chu Lai.
 Then, steaming south, she performed similar operations for merchantmen SS Grertrude Therese grounded at Afelie Island off northern Australia.
 She returned to Pearl Harbor on 29 August 1966, and on 9 November was underway for Oregon to work with the cable laying ship USS Aeolus.
 During this period Reclaimer stood off Port Townsend, Washington to receive a Puget Sound pilot.
 A visitor approached Reclaimer in a rowboat who identified himself as the first CO of Reclaimer.
 He was welcomed aboard for a coffee and visit.
 She returned from the West Coast to Pearl Harbor a month later.
 Between deployments Reclaimer was tasked in dumping four very large and dozens of small steel barrels filled with concrete and radioactive waste at a location about 400 miles SW of Pearl Harbor.

 In March 1967 Reclaimer rescued SS Norbega, dead in the water west of Midway, before deploying to WestPac in April.
 In June she laid a special radar reflecting buoy in the Gulf of Tonkin to aid SAR patrol ships in navigation.
 She continued operations off Taiwan and Vietnam, including the salvage of South Vietnamese LSM-406 aground at Phan Thiết, until returning to Pearl Harbor at the end of 1967.